flame-engine/flame/STYLEGUIDE.md

 This extends rules on the official [Flutter Style Guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).

+Note that this is not yet an exhaustive guide, and consider it a work in progress.

 ## Code formatting

 ### Max line length

-For all files, include a markdown, keep each line with a hundred or less characters.
+For all files, including markdown, keep each line within a hundred or less characters.

 ### Trailing Commas and Wrapping